 Transparency rarely exists in the pet industry.
 Despite what marketing tells us.
 So how do we fix it?

-There are a lot of products and companies that make health claims and clean sourcing which aim to provide a certain level of comfort to the consumer.
+There are a lot of products and companies that make health claims and clean sourcing that aim to provide a certain level of comfort to the consumer.
 However, most companies are not willing or able to prove it.
 Simple email requests for documentation of processes and testing from me, as a retailer, often go unanswered.
 The lack of response is sometimes from companies most pet owners know and trust.
 Believe it or not, some of these companies would surprise even the savviest pet owner.

 So how did we get here?

 There’s a widespread lack of data across food, supplement, and treat categories.
-For example, a lack of data exists to substantiate claims such as ancient grains preventing the risk of DCM (dilated cardiomyopathy or heart disease).
+For example, a lack of data exists to substantiate claims such as ancient grains prevent the risk of DCM (dilated cardiomyopathy or heart disease).
 Or that adding taurine to a product makes it heart-healthy.
-What about high protein pet foods?
+What about high-protein pet foods?
 There’s no benchmark to define what that means – or that it’s beneficial.
 Why?
 Because nobody has held these companies accountable for their claims.
 They’ve never needed to provide data to support these claims because nobody has ever really asked.
-One can make the argument that lack of data from manufacturers opened the doors up for bad science behind the grain-free and heart disease debate to flourish.
+One can make the argument that the lack of data from manufacturers opened the doors up for bad science behind the grain-free and heart disease debate to flourish.
 Simply, bad science won because there was inadequate data to support the effectiveness of grain-free food to provide adequate nutrition.
 Manufacturers were and still are silent because they are unable to stand behind their products and support the retailers who sell their products.
 Harsh, but true.